 The center rear seat head restraint should only be in its lowest position when this seat is NOT occupied.
-When the center position is occupied, the head restraint should be correctly adjusted to the passenger's height.
-The upper edge of the head restraint should be at least on a level with the upper-most point of the seat occupant's ear.
+When the center seat is occupied, the head restraint must be correctly adjusted to the passenger's height so that, if possible, the entire back of the head is covered.